misicnenad/cairo-book/src/ch15-01-abis-and-contract-interfaces.md

 While we write our smart contract logics in high-level Cairo, they are stored on the VM as executable bytecodes which are in binary formats.
 Since this bytecode is not human readable, it requires interpretation to be understood.
 This is where ABIs come into play, defining specific methods which can be called to a smart contract for execution.
 Without an ABI, it becomes practically impossible for external actors to understand how to interact with a contract.

-ABIs are typically used in dApps frontends, allowing it to format data correctly, making it understandable by the smart contract and vice versa.
+ABIs are typically used in dApp frontends, allowing it to format data correctly, making it understandable by the smart contract and vice versa.
 When you interact with a smart contract through a block explorer like [Voyager](https://voyager.online/) or [Starkscan](https://starkscan.co/), they use the contract's ABI to format the data you send to the contract and the data it returns.

 ## Interface